SebastianHonert/humble-lms/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Humble LMS is a very simple learning management plugin for WordPress with a focus on simplicity.
+Humble LMS is a very simple learning management plugin for WordPress.

 == Description ==

 PLEASE NOTE: this plugin is work in progress!

-Humble LMS is a very simple learning management plugin for WordPress with a focus on simplicity.
+Humble LMS is a very simple learning management plugin for WordPress.

 == Installation ==